zhengqigao/PRML-Solution-Manual/README.md

 ### Before the Maintext
-Currently, I am searching for suitable PhD Program.
+I am now searching for suitable PhD Program.
 My research interests include: (1) Maching Learning and statistic methods, (2) Numerical Optimization theory, (3) Signal processing, analog circuits optimization and (4) Bayesian Inference/Optimization/Network.
 More detaild info can be found on my [homepage](https://zhengqigao.github.io/).

 If anyone has opening for PhD and fortunately you are interested in my research, please feel free to contact with me <zhengqigao@163.com> or <18212020014@fudan.edu.cn>, so that I may e-mail you my cv.